If you have not created an email to target action before we recommend first familiarising yourself with the main email to target help article.

 - Setting up an action for one of the devolved nations

 - Improving user experience

 - Scenario: simultaneously running four actions, one in each of the nations

 Asking people in Wales, Scotland or Northern Ireland to contact their Westminster MP about a policy issue or legislation which is specific to England undermines the credibility of your campaign.
 Here’s how to set up your action so that only supporters in England can contact their MP.

 1. Create your email to target action and choose ‘MPs’ as your dataset.
 (Read the main email to target article if you get stuck)

 2. Once you reach the ‘message’ step of the page build, click ‘Add exclusion’ on the grey button at the top.

 3. Add the criteria for targets you would like to screen out of the action (MPs in the devolved nations) and choose what to do with people who would be matched to those targets.
 You can either then redirect them to another page/action or simply show them a message explaining that this action isn’t for them.

 Note: you can either set up one exclusion per devolved nation or you can put them all together.
 Here’s how it looks:

-To exclude one country at a time you set up three exclusions as below.
+To exclude one country at a time you set up an exclusions as shown below.
 This allows you to send people from different countries to different pages or show them different messages: